 Gains and losses from our foreign currency-based accounts and transactions, such as those resulting from the translation and settlement of receivables and payables denominated in foreign currencies, are included in the consolidated statements of operations within other income (expense).
 We do not currently use derivative financial instruments to manage the risks associated with foreign currency fluctuations.
-We recorded a foreign currency gain of \$43,000 for the year ended December 31, 2019.
+We recorded foreign currency gains of \$487,000 and \$43,000 for the years ended December 31, 2020 and 2019, respectively.